Eimolgon/Drafts/ICSC.md

 Bicycle usage carries several benefits, from less traffic congestion in cities, less pollution, to healthier lifestyles.
-However, cyclists are vulnerable road users, and crash rates are increasing <cite>[European Commission 2024][1]</cite>.
+However, cyclists are vulnerable road users, and crash rates are increasing (European Commission 2024).
 For this reason, research in the field of bicycle crashes during the last 15 years has gained popularity.
-Within the types of bicycle crashes, one that stands out is the single-cyclist crash, where no other road user is involved, and its share ranges from 50% to 85% of bicycle-related hospital admissions
+Within the types of bicycle crashes, one that stands out is the single-cyclist crash, where no other road user is involved, and its share ranges from 50% to 85% of bicycle-related hospital admissions (Utriainen et al. 2023).
-<cite>[Utriainen et al. 2023][3]</cite>.

 For instance, a common crash configuration is known as 'pitch-over'.
 This occurs when, due to excessive longitudinal load transfer, the rear wheel lifts from the ground and the bicycle rotates around the contact point of the front wheel.
-<cite>[Gildea et al. 2021][5]</cite>.
+(Gildea et al. 2021).

-The lack of data on these events is commonly discussed in the literature
-<cite>[Utriainen 2020][2]</cite>.
-However, no solutions have been provided,
-and recreating crashes leads to dangerous situations even in laboratory-controlled setups.
+The lack of data on these events is commonly discussed in the literature (Utriainen 2020).
+However, no solutions have been provided, and recreating crashes leads to dangerous situations even in laboratory-controlled setups.
 For this reason, we propose to use video instance segmentation to gather bicycle motion data from monocular videos.
-Specifically, instance segmentation is the task of detecting an object and demarcating its shape simultaneously on the image <cite>[Hafiz, A.M., Bhat, G.M.
-2020][4]</cite>.
+Specifically, instance segmentation is the task of detecting an object and demarcating its shape simultaneously on the image (Hafiz, A.M., Bhat, G.M.
+2020).

-Although in the literature we find bicycle crash analysis using computer vision methods <cite>[Gildea et al. 2024][6]</cite>, the focus was on the rider fall outcome and not on the bicycle's particular dynamics.
-Therefore, the aim of this study is to gather bicycle crash motion data from monocular videos.
+Although in the literature we find bicycle crash analysis using computer vision methods (Gildea et al. 2024), the focus was on the rider fall outcome and not on the bicycle's particular dynamics.
+Therefore, our aim was to gather bicycle crash motion data from monocular videos.
 To this end, we created a dataset of single-cyclist crashes from web sources.
 From these videos, we track the motion of the bicycle by identifying and tracking the position of the wheels.

 Methods
 -------